 - Darcy Cavanaugh

-Yin Yoga is a practice in relaxation, a journey deep into the mind and body.
+Yin Yoga is a Restorative based practice in relaxation.
+A journey deep into the mind and body.
 Postures held for several minutes in relaxed positions with deep breathing allow the mind time to quiet and for energy flow to the connective tissue of the body, rarely accessed otherwise.
 This quieting practice complements faster, yang yoga practices and balances the typically outward nature of our daily life.

 - hosted by Aya and Friends

 This weekly class is offering an open AcroYoga & Partner Jam space co-creating a safe environment to share skills and to support each other in the following related practices: partner balances & asanas, therapeutic (“Lunar”) AcroYoga positions & flows, trust & safety skills, spotting techniques, strength & core drills, inversions & handstand positions, Thai massage and free Acro-Yoga exploration.